shahramg/CPS/README.md

 # Documentation

-This section describes how to run CPS to generate the results presented in the submitted paper.
+This section provides an overview of CPS and describes how to run CPS to generate the results presented in the submitted paper.

 ## CPS
 CPS is a lossless Compression technique for Point cloud Sequences.  .
 Its main contribution is the concept of a